eknowlton/simpletaskmanager/README.md

 # simpletaskmanager
 Simple task manager application designed for desktop.
+With a special feature LLM Agent that can create and plan tasks for your project, as you describe details down to the due dates and tags.

 A laravel based server-side SPA for managing tasks with Inertia, Vite, TailwindCSS, ShadCN, and other fun frameworks.